-Join Fr Kapena of Walvis Bay, Namibia, on this special pilgrimage to the Holy Land.
+Join Fr Kapena of Walvis Bay, provincial of the Oblates of Mary Immaculate in Namibia, on this special pilgrimage to the Holy Land.

 We depart from Walvis Bay to Johannesburg to leave on our night-flight for our special Holy Land pilgrimage.